frenzymilk/access_management_policy_roughDraft/README.md

 ### Non-compliance

-Any individuals that this policy applies to are required to follow the policy.
-Non-compliance with the policy will result in appropriate managemet-guided sanctions
+Any individual that this policy applies to are required to follow the policy.
+Non-compliance with the policy will result in appropriate management-guided sanctions.

 ### Management Commitment